Ahmard Hall

-Ahmard Rashad Hall (born November 13, 1979) is a former American football fullback.
-He was originally signed by the Tennessee Titans as an undrafted free agent in 2006.
-He played college football at Texas.
+Ahmard Rashad Hall (born November 13, 1979) is an American former professional football player who was a fullback for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Texas Longhorns and was originally signed by the Titans as an undrafted free agent in 2006.
 He is also a United States Marine.

-Early years & military service
+Early life and military service

 Ahmard Rashad Hall was born on November 13, 1979, in Galveston, Texas.
 He attended Angleton High School in Angleton, Texas.
 In high school, in addition to playing football, he was a member of the track team and the baseball team.
 He was team captain of the football team and was an all-district player.

-He served for four years (1998-2002) in the United States Marine Corps in the 2nd Battalion, 8th Marines as a field radio operator reaching the rank of sergeant.
+He served for four years (1998–2002) in the United States Marine Corps in the 2nd Battalion, 8th Marines as a field radio operator reaching the rank of sergeant.
 He served tours of duty in Kosovo and Afghanistan.
 He attended the University of Texas (UT) on the G.I.
 Bill.
 He was a walk-on to the football program at UT.

 College career

-Hall played fullback for The University of Texas Longhorns college football team; including their 2005 National Championship Team.
+Hall played fullback at the University of Texas at Austin for the Longhorns, including their 2005 national championship team.

 Professional career

-Tennessee Titans

 Hall played in 14 games his rookie season, rushing seven times for a total of 21 yards.
 He caught 15 balls, for 138 yards.
 Ahmard also played on special teams, making five tackles.
 He went on to play 85 games for the Titans until 2011.